 "It's the size of a pack of cards," said Helen Kuni, an undergraduate student at the UW and the director of flight operations for the lab.
 "And the hardware that makes the system work is extremely simple.
 It's really easy to stick it on an aircraft and make it work.
 It won't add much weight to a small aircraft with weight limits."

 The ground-based antenna system, on the other hand, makes this technique a little cumbersome.
-Right now it only works when the team is flying an aircraft at that airport.
+Right now it only works when the team is flying an aircraft at an airport equipped with the antenna system.

 But the team has plans to expand their drones' ranges.
 Starting this fall, Lum will partner with T-Mobile to try to use cellphone towers to perform the same function.

 "T-Mobile has got that black magic to know where a phone is located anywhere within their antenna array," said Lum.
-"So instead of being stuck in the Columbia Gorge region, our drones could use the cell network to get that location information anywhere in the country.
+"So instead of being stuck in the Columbia Gorge region, our drones could use the cell network to get that location information anywhere there is cell coverage.
 It's beautiful."

 Once the drones can fly larger distances without GPS, the team hopes to use them to help transport medical supplies to and from rural areas in the state of Washington.

-Other UW undergraduate students who contributed to this project include Hannah Rotta, Cory Cantey, Ravi Patel, Karine Chen, Kelly Lee, Joshua Brockschmidt, Tinnabhand Patana-anake, Jacob Longhurst, Ryan Grimes, Alex Banh, Connor Kafka, Taehan Kook, Rostyk Svitelskyi, Selina Lui, Riley Turk, Bryson Bruno, Zachary Williams, Blake Fletcher and Yao Dou.
+Other UW students who contributed to this project include Hannah Rotta, Cory Cantey, Ravi Patel, Karine Chen, Kelly Lee, Joshua Brockschmidt, Tinnabhand Patana-anake, and Jacob Longhurst.
 The project is supported by the Advanced Navigation and Positioning Corporation, Hood Technologies, Sagetech Corp, Insitu and the Joint Center for Aerospace Technology Innovation.

 ###